NEW Standards of Academic Progress

 - Overall grade point average of 2.0.

-Successful grade completions are: A, B, C, UC, D, UD, CR
+- Successful financial aid grade completions are: A, AH, B, BH, C, UC, D, UD, CR

-Unsuccessful grade completions are: F, W, IN, NC
+- Unsuccessful financial aid grade completions are: F, W, IN, NC,

-At the end of each term attended, your academic progress will be evaluated, based upon the standards listed above.
-If you fail to meet any of the above requirements, you will receive a notification letter from the College.
+At the end of each term attended, a student’s academic progress will be evaluated based upon the standards listed above, regardless of whether the student is currently or has not received federal aid in the past.
+If he or she fails to meet any of the above requirements, he or she will receive a notification letter from the College.

-After the first term in which the requirements are not met, you will be placed on financial aid warning for one subsequent term.
-During the warning period, you will continue to be eligible for federal financial aid.
-The College encourages you to meet with an academic advisor to receive assistance with your educational goals.
+After the first term in which the requirements are not met, a student will be placed on financial aid warning for one subsequent term.
+During the warning period, the student will continue to be eligible for federal financial aid.
+The College encourages the student to meet with an academic advisor to assist the student with his or her educational goals.

-After the second term in which the requirements are not met, you will become ineligible for federal financial aid.
-In order to regain federal financial aid eligibility, you will be required to pay for your classes out-of-pocket until you are able to reach the 67% completion rate and a cumulative 2.0 GPA.
+After the second term in which the requirements are not met, a student will become ineligible for federal financial aid.
+In order to regain federal financial aid eligibility, a student will be required to pay for his or her classes out of pocket until he or she is able to reach the 67 percent completion rate and a cumulative 2.0 GPA.

-You must complete the Standards of Academic Progress Appeal form and submit it to the Financial Aid Office along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
-The explanation must include what improvements you have made that will ensure future academic success.
+A student must complete the Standards of Academic Progress Appeal form and submit it to Gateway Student Services along with an explanation and documentation of the reasons for failing to comply with the stated academic standards.
+The explanation must include what improvements a student has made that will ensure future academic success.

 The committee reserves the right to establish parameters as part of the approval process.
 This includes, but is not limited to, restrictions of credit hours or specific courses, mandatory advising, or adherence to an academic plan.

-If you are approved for financial aid, you are encouraged to seek an academic advisor to review an academic plan.
+If a student is approved for financial aid, he or she is encouraged to seek an academic advisor to review an academic plan.